schandrika/volttron-docs/source/developing-volttron/developing-agents/agent-development.rst

 .. code-block:: bash

-    volttron
+    volttron -v -l volttron.log &

 .. note::

-    If you are not in an activated environment, this script will start the platform running in the background in the correct environment.
-However the environment will not be activated for you; you must activate it yourself.
+    The above command can be run within the activated poetry virtual environment of your agent (as described in previous section or if you have installed VOLTTRON in a different python environment, you can activate that environment and start volttron within that.

-Now we must install it into the platform.
+Now install agent into the platform.
 Use the following command to install it and add a tag for easily referring to the agent.
 From the project directory, run the following command:

 .. code-block:: bash

+    vctl install <root folder of ExampleAgent> --agent-config <path-to-config> --tag <tag name> --vip-identity <vipid>

+The above command does two things
+    1. It installs the agent's source package as wheel file within the given python environment.
+If agent already exists this step is skipped.
+The agent source code is shared between multiple instance of an agent.
+    2. It creates a unique agent vip identity directory under $VOLTTRON_HOME/agents this specific instance of the agent.
+       This contains the data unique to this instance of the agent (agent's config file, data files generated etc).
+We highly recommend that agents write data to only its data directory - i.e. $VOLTTRON_HOME/agents/<vip-id>/data

-To verify it has been installed, use the following command:
+To verify agent has been installed, use the following command:

 .. code-block:: bash